Travel Nurse Salary: Why Do Travel Nurses Get Paid More?

 7 Common Stressors Travel Nurses Face

 Why do travel nurses make more than staff nurses?
-The short answer is because they endure more risk and hardship than staff nurses.
+A travel nurse salary is more than the typical staff nurse because they face more risks, inconveniences, and additional stressors than staff nurses.
 That’s not to diminish the stress or high workload of staff nurses.
 In a similar way, staff nurses who work night shifts (usually) receive a pay differential for working an inconvenient shift that has negative health impacts.

 1. Short Orientation

 Most travel nurses receive one to two days of orientation to their unit and facility.
 Comparatively, a staff nurse typically receives a few weeks to months of orientation.
 This means the travel nurse is often learning the layout of the unit and how they operate as they also care for patients.
+This is one of the reasons travel nursing isn’t typically recommended for new grads.

 2. Financial Insecurity

-Although travel nurses are compensated at a higher rate than staff nurses, they do have more risks about job and income security.
+Although travel nurses are compensated at a higher rate than staff nurses, they do have more risks regarding job and income security.
 They are signing a contract to work for a predetermined number of weeks, whereas staff nurses are typically long-term employees.

-While most travel nurse agencies have an agreement in their contracts that protects them from having a contract canceled at the last minute, there are instances where promised shifts or hours may be changed or dropped.
 For example, if the census in a unit drops, the travel nurse may be called off because the priority would go to the staff nurse to work their agreed-upon hours.
 Also, the travel nurse is being paid more, so the facility is incentivized to call them off first.
 This instability can be a stressor to the travel nurse.

 3. Relocation